wink-travel/wink-sdk-java/README.md

 #### Usage

-Using Spring, @Import(ExtranetSDKConfiguration.class) or run a component scan over `travel.wink.extrant`.
+Using Spring, @Import(ExtranetSDKConfiguration.class) or run a component scan over `travel.wink.extranet`.
 That will give you access to the following Spring Beans:

 - AccessApi: Manage which users get to manage your properties with the Access API.
 - ActivityApi: Manage activities guests can book / view along with their room with the Activity API.